Devisri2003/OIBSIP/README.md

 From this visualization, you can notice something interesting about the spam email.
 A lot of them are having high number of “spammy” words such as: free, money, product etc. Having this awareness might help us to make better decision when it comes to designing the spam detection system.
 One important thing to note is that word cloud only displays the frequency of the words, not necessarily the importance of the words.
 Hence it is necessary to do some data cleaning such as removing stopwords, punctuation and so on from the data before visualizing it.

+TASK-5[SALES PREDICTION USING PYTHON]:
+Sales prediction means predicting how much of a product people will buy based on factors such as the amount you spend to advertise your product, the segment of people you advertise for, or the platform you are advertising on about your product.
+Typically, a product and service-based business always need their Data Scientist to predict their future sales with every step they take to manipulate the cost of advertising their product.
+So let’s start the task of sales prediction with machine learning using Python.